Legal Assistance for Extradition

 Details about the extradition hearing in UK

 The extradition process starts as soon as the documents have been prepared.
 The hearing in cases of extradition can be scheduled within 21 days of the arrest of the individual charged with serious offences.
 The magistrate who deals with a case of extradition needs to consider if the prosecution case against the offender is adequately advanced and if the request for extradition is properly or not suitable induced.
 At the same hearing, the magistrate will analyze if the extradition case is or is not compatible with the person’s human rights, in order to grant the extradition.
-We remind that our criminal defence solicitors in London are able to analyze your case of extradition and to offer legal advice in the court of law.
+We remind that our extradition solicitors are able to analyze your case of extradition and to offer legal advice in the court of law.

 Appeal an extradition decision at the Supreme Court in UK

-In cases where the extradition decision is not in accordance with both parties involved, one can appeal the verdict to the High Court of Appeal in the UK, with the proper help from our criminal lawyers in London.
+In cases where the extradition decision is not in accordance with both parties involved, one can appeal the verdict to the High Court of Appeal in the UK, with the proper help from our extradition lawyers in London.
 This kind of appeal can be made if a matter of general public importance related to the law is concerned.
 The permission to appeal an extradition decision can be granted by the Supreme Court in UK, the next step regarding the hearing of the appeal in front of the magistrates.
 Consider that any case of an appeal of an extradition can be made under comprehensive legal advice, a matter where our team can suitably offer help and guidance.